-The Company was granted such a bank loan of €5 million in September 2020 as it qualified for this financial support scheme.
+In 2020, the Company was granted a bank loan of €5 million from a local bank in relation to the Malta Development Bank ('MDB') COVID-19 Guarantee Scheme.
 This loan is guaranteed by MDB against a guarantee fee which ranges from 0.5% in year 1 up to 2% by year 6.
-The Company was further provided a 12-month moratorium on loan capital repayments and 6-month moratorium on interest.
+In 2020, the Company was further provided a 12-month moratorium on loan capital repayments and a 6-month moratorium on interest.
 The loan matures on 30 September 2026, and has an annual interest rate which varies over the term of the loan.
 The interest rate ranges from a fixed fee of 2.5% per annum exclusive of a guarantee fee for the first two years, and a margin of 3% per annum inclusive of a guarantee fee chargeable over the bank's base rate for the remaining four years.

-The Company determined that the interest rate for an equivalent loan issued on an arm's length basis without the guarantee would have been 5.35%.
-The Company concluded that the difference between the interest rate of 2.5%-3% and 5.35% is government assistance that is intended to compensate the Company for interest expense that would otherwise be incurred if the loan were not guaranteed under the financial support scheme.
+On loan origination, the Company determined that the interest rate for an equivalent loan issued on an arm's length basis without the guarantee would have been 5.35%.
+The Company concluded that the difference between the interest rate of 2.5%-3% and 5.35% relates to financial assistance provided by the government to compensate for interest expense that would otherwise be incurred if the loan were not guaranteed under the financial support scheme.
 This government assistance is recognised and measured as part of the unit of account in determining the fair value of the loan.
-There are no unfulfilled conditions or contingencies for the government assistance on 31 December 2020.
+There are no unfulfilled conditions or contingencies for the government assistance as at reporting date.
 Furthermore, the Company expects to also benefit from the MDB COVID-19 Interest Rate Subsidy Scheme (CIRSS), where all beneficiaries under the CGS are eligible for a grant of up to 2.5% on the interest on the loan for the initial two years of the loan.
 The interest refund is recognised in profit or loss when there is reasonable assurance that the grant will be received.

-18.3 Security on bank loans and overdraft facilities
+19.3 Security on bank loans and overdraft facilities